atiq-cs/cpp/MFC/CustomControl/P05_EmotIconChat/ReadMe.md

 However, the database loading part is commented out in MainDlg for now.

+Some methods/code are duplicate in `CChatUIPainter.cpp`.
+However, instantiation of 'CChatUIPainter' class  in `CChatControl::OnPaint()` is commented out.

 **App Screenshot**
 An app screenshot of the chat box is showed in screenshot below,